light-mode-image

 }

-The age claim will be retrieved from the Claims source configured in the next step, while the name and email claims will be retrieved from the authentication provider (e.g., Auth0) during the OID4VCI workflow.
+The address claims (resident_address, resident_city, resident_state, resident_postal_code) will be retrieved from the Claims source configured in the previous step.
+The identity claims (family_name, given_name) will be retrieved from the authentication provider (e.g., Auth0), and document_number is mapped from the licenseNumber claim.

 8. Use the Claim source dropdown to select the Claims source you created in the previous step.
 This will allow the credential to retrieve claims from the configured Claims source during issuance.